-A relocation to a new home in a new state can be something of a big family roadtrip.
+A multiple vehicle relocation can be something of a big family roadtrip.
 Mom and Dad are in the front, navigating and following the relocation vans while the kids are in the back playing games and wondering how far is left to go.
 This is great for one-car families, but what happens in families with multiple cars that all want to travel together?

 What happens when all the family are in one car and there is no one to drive the second?

 Do you trust this person enough to drive your pride and joy across the country?

 Are you both covered on the insurance in case something goes wrong?

 Are they prepared to do it for a good price or out of the kindness of their heart?

 Are they happy to drive this unfamiliar car on such a long important trip?

 This shouldn’t be too much of an issue if it is a family member with a good track record, knowledge of the route and the will to do it as a favour with small privileges.
 As long as you provide them with money for gas, food and a place to sleep at the end, it should be fine.
 However, many people won’t be comfortable doing this or agree to do it so cheaply.